seqan/seqan3/doc/tutorial/sam_file/index.md

 ## Construction

-The construction works analogously to sequence files by passing a file name, in which case all template parameters are automatically deduced (by the file name extension).
+The construction works analogously to sequence files by passing a file name, in which case, all template parameters are automatically deduced (by the file name extension).
 Or you can pass a stream (e.g. std::cin or std::stringstream), but then you need to know your format beforehand:

 \snippet doc/tutorial/sam_file/sam_file_filename_construction.cpp main